TheScientificTeen/ATeam/README.md

 ### Team Members

 Ahmed is a mathematics enthusiast.
 His role on the team is idea creation and GitHUb management.
+Anish is a logical handler with deep understanding and love for mathematical and computational problem solving.
+His role on the team is programming, research, and ideation.
+Samay is an avid computer scientist and he enjoy working with python.
+His role on the team was working on the idea nad presentation.

 ### Our Idea